- Published on

 supportmight have access to modify the registry related to the archiving tools. - Therefore, the current target is

-ee.reed, the tester first removedSupportgroup fromProtected Objects.
+ee.reed, I first removedSupportgroup fromProtected Objects.

 ┌──(kali@kali)-[~/HTB/RustyKey]